Finding the Best Vlogging Camera for Me: Where Do I Start?

 The following cameras are definitely on the top of the food chain of vlogging cameras.
 These are the ones you are looking for if you want to invest a lot of money in getting the best quality possible.

 Additionally, it’s one of the only expensive DSLRs that come with a flip-out screen.
 This comes in handy especially for vlogging.
+It’s a shame to spend thousands in a camera specifically for video blogs but that lacks this feature.
+This is why this is probably the most expensive DSLR I like to recommend.

 - Made specifically for video